commonsyllabi/multimodal/README.md

 ## ABOUT

-Please visit the Multimodal website at [https://multimodal.cc](https://multimodal.cc) to learn more about the project.
+Please visit the OpenSyllabi website at [https://opensyllabi.github.io/multimodal](https://opensyllabi.github.io/multimodal) to learn more about the project.

 ## FEATURES